tkservices.ie

 Picture

 The verbs you choose to describe your actions (in your competency answers) are so important.
-Keep an eye on the verbs they use in the job description.
-Find lists of Strong Verbs or Action Verbs for CVs online to help.
-Make sure your choice of verb reflects the appropriate level of seniority.
-Make sure your choice of verb reflects the appropriate level of seniority.
+Keep an eye on the verbs they use in the job description and use those or mirror those.
 If there are competency definitions, keep an eye on the verbs being used in those definitions.

 Know when to stop talking at your job interview